-4. It’s best to use an Auto Glass Safety Council-Registered Member Company for the replacement of your windshield.
-AGSC- Registered Member Companies have agreed to comply with the Auto Glass Replacement Safety Standard (AGRSS), which addresses proper procedures, education, and product performance.
-Companies that register with the AGSC agree to undergo random, on-site third-party audits at least once every four years.
+4. Choose a certified auto glass company: It’s best to use an Auto Glass Safety Council-Registered Member Company for the replacement of your windshield.
+AGSC Member Companies follow the Auto Glass Replacement Safety Standard (AGRSS), which ensures proper installation techniques and materials.
+They’re also subject to regular third-party audits—so you can trust that the job is done right.

 Related posts: